-Church of St Mark was founded in 1263 by the prince Bolesław the Chaste for the augustine monks brought from Prague, which in Poland were called “marks” from the name of the church patron or “horned” from the shape of hats worn by monks.
-Construction began at the end of the thirteenth century from the building of the chancel, and continued during the 14th and 15th centuries.
-In 1494, the church was destroyed by a fire, from which only the walls of the chancel were preserved.
-Further fires destroyed the temple in 1528 and 1589.
-After 1528, gables were probably built, and after the second fire the church was thoroughly renovated and re-consecrated.
-In 1617 a bell tower was added and a porch next to it was erected.
-In the first half of the 17th century, the interior of the church was completely modernized, the nave was also rebuilt and the chancel changed.
-At the beginning of the 19th century, the church with the monastery was taken over by the Austrian government and intended for the house of priests of pensioners.
+In 1494, the church and the nearby monastery were destroyed by a fire, from which only the chancel survived.
+Reconstruction began very quickly the following year and continued in 1496.
+Subsequent fires destroyed the church in 1528 and 1589.
+After 1528, the gables were probably built, and after the second fire, the church was completely renovated and rededicated in 1594.
+In 1617, a belfry tower and a porch next to it were added.
+In the first half of the 17th century, the interior of the church was completely modernized, the nave was rebuilt into a three-aisle and the chancel was rebuilt.
+At the beginning of the 19th century, the church and monastery were taken over by the Austrian government and turned into a house for retired priests.
 In the years 1972-1974 the church underwent a thorough restoration.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.

 Studia z dziejów kościoła św.
 Marka w Krakowie, red.
 Z.Kliś, Kraków 2001.